compose-spec/compose-spec/build.md

 Compose Specification can be extended to support an OPTIONAL `build` subsection on services.

 This section defines the build requirements for a service container image.
-Only a subset of Compose file services MAY define such a `build` subsection, others may make use of the `image` attribute.
+Only a subset of Compose file services can be defined in such a `build` subsection, others may make use of the `image` attribute.
 When a `build` subsection is present for a service, it is valid for Compose to miss out the `image` attribute for the corresponding service, as the Compose implementation can build an image from source.